 Affiliation.
 Notwithstanding any provision to the contrary in the Charter Contract, the Articles of Incorporation, if applicable, or the bylaws, in no event shall the Charter Board, at any time, include more than two directors, officers, employees, agents or other affiliates of any single entity, with the exception of the Charter School itself, regardless of whether said entity is affiliated or otherwise partnered with the Charter School.
 (NAC 386.345(3))

 Conflicts of Interest.
-The Charter Board shall adopt a Conflicts of Interest Policy (the “Conflicts of Interest Policy”), including provisions related to nepotism and consistent with this section and applicable law by January 1 of the Charter School’s first year of operation .
+The Charter Board shall adopt a Conflicts of Interest Policy (the “Conflicts of Interest Policy”), including provisions related to nepotism and consistent with this section and applicable law by January 1 of 2018 .
 The Charter Board shall, at all times, comply with the provisions of the Conflicts of Interest Policy.
 The adopted and approved Conflicts of Interest Policy shall be maintained in the Authority’s established document library (AOIS).
 Any modification of the Conflicts of Interest Policy must be submitted to the Authority within five (5) days of approval by the Charter Board.

 Non-Commingling.
 Assets, funds, liabilities and financial records of the Charter School shall be kept separate from assets, funds, liabilities, and financial records of any other person, entity, or organization unless approved in writing by the Authority.